hilbert-spaess/hilbert-spaess.github.io/_posts/2020-06-07-true_naturals_reals.md

 ## Platonists and formalists

 A lot of conversations between people studying maths concern the set of natural numbers, $\mathbb{N}$.
 I'll assume that anyone reading this has been part of such a conversation.
-A lot of conversations involve claims that could be formalised as a sentence in a first-order language like the language of PA, and concern the truth-value of these claims.
+And lots of these conversations involve claims that could be formalised as a sentence in a first-order language like the language of PA, and concern the truth-value of these claims.
 I will say that someeone is **a Platonist about the naturals** if they believe that every such sentence has a definite truth value when interpreted as referring to $\mathbb{N}$.
 Even if they don't know whether a sentence is true or false, they have the unshakable conviction that is one or the other, and they know this because they have access to a specific, true, model of the language of PA.
 By contrast, I'll say that someone is a **formalist about the naturals** if they are only happy to talk about whether a sentence follows from a particular set of axioms, usually the standard axioms of arithmetic.

 I'm pretty confident that most working mathematicians are Platonists.
 This is based on three years of one-on-one interactions with PhD students and researchers in pure maths.
 I remember reading a quote to the effect that mathematicians are Platonists on weekdays, and formalists at the weekend.
 When talking about $\mathbb{N}$, when pressed we retreat to some first-order axiom schemes, but it's hard to resist the day-to-day conviction that we are dealing with a real, independent